miguel14535/TrabalhoDeIngles2.cpp/README.md

 ## software name

-TaskManager
+pin counter

 ## Software Overview

-This software was developed to allow users to create, view and manage your daily tasks efficiently.
+This software was developed to count bits

 ## Installation